Nickel(II) titanate: Molecular and crystal structure

 Nickel(II) titanate crystallizes at 600 °C and is stable at room temperature and normal pressure in an ilmenite structure with rhombohedral R3 symmetry.
 Nickel(II) titanate's rhombohedral structure has layers of Ni and Ti alternate along the rhombohedral axis with O layers between them.
 The XRD data supports nickel(II) titanate's ilmenite structure with its rhombohedral symmetry.
 Other descriptions of nickel(II) titanite's Illemite structure consists of a pseudo close packed hexagonal array of O2− ions with two thirds occupied by an ordered hexagonal like cation.
 The Average crystallites size for nickel(II) titanate was estimated at 42 nm with lattice constants of a = 5.032 Å, b = 5.032 Å, c = 4.753 Å. The structure was established by using X-ray power intensities.

 Synthesis

+There are several methods of synthesis for nickel(II) titanate.
+The first method involves nickel(II) titanate's melting temperature of over 500 °C at which its precursor decomposes to give nickel(II) titanate as a residue.
+The second method involved using enthalpy and entropy on the reaction to synthesize nickel(II) titanate through its phase transition.

 Nickel(II) titanate was synthesized using the polymeric precursor method.
 This involved spontaneous combustion of Ti(OCH(CH3)2)4 with Ni(NO3)2·6H2O and C3H7NO2 in a molar ratio of 1:1:20 in isopropyl alcohol solution.
 The product of nickel(II) titanate was calcinated from the precursor at 600 °C for 3 hours.

 Nickel(II) titanate was also formed by heating NiO and TiO2 at 1350 °C for three hours.
 Then it was then cooled until room temperature.